CapacitorSet/box-js/README.md

  >If you wish to automate the analysis, you can use the return codes - documented in `integrations/README.md` - to distinguish between different types of errors.

+## Analysis Fails Due to Missing 'document' Object

+The box-js repository from git includes a boilerplate.js file.
+This file defines some stubbed versions of common browser objects such as document.
+Try rerunning your analysis with the `--prepended-code=DIR/boilerplate.js` option, where `DIR` is the directory of the cloned box-js repository.
+The `--prepended-code` option tells box-js to prepend the JavaSAcript in the given file to the sample being analyzed.

 ## Batch usage

 While box.js is typically used on single files, it can also run batch analyses.
 You can simply pass a list of files or folders to analyse: